-Updating your vehicle's ownership records with the Land Transportation Office (LTO) is among the first things to accomplish after purchasing a used unit.
-Generally, you can’t drive a car or motorcycle in the Philippines if it’s not under your name.
+Updating your vehicle's ownership records with the Land Transportation Office (LTO) is among the first things you need to accomplish after selling or purchasing a used or repossessed unit.

-A Motor Vehicle Clearance Certificate is an official document certifying that the vehicle is not in the list of wanted or stolen vehicles as of the issue date.
+A Motor Vehicle Clearance Certificate is an official document certifying that the vehicle is not on the list of wanted or stolen vehicles as of the issue date.
 The Philippine National Police - Highway Patrol Group (PNP-HPG) issues this certification.

 To confirm that, the PNP-HPG will inspect your car or motorcycle.
 Also, a representative from the HPG will verify your engine and chassis numbers through a process called stenciling or macro-etching.
-This verification uses a paint remover to check that the numbers are valid and are not tampered with.
+This verification uses a paint remover to check that the numbers are valid and not tampered with.

 You can apply for a motor vehicle clearance at any PNP-HPG motor vehicle clearance satellite station.
 The office hours are from 8 a.m. to 5 p.m. (no noon break), Mondays to Fridays.